rmetzler/bliki/wiki/email.md

 it?
 If yes, then read immediately.
 If no, then is it from someone funny?
 If yes, then read immediately.
 If no, UNREAD FOREVER.](/media/email/flowchart)

-I get a lot of email, usually whenever I'm in [the middle of something thought-intensive](http://blog.ninlabs.com/2013/01/programmer-interrupted/).
+I get a lot of email, often while I'm in [the middle of something thought-intensive](http://blog.ninlabs.com/2013/01/programmer-interrupted/).
-If I didn't answer yours, it's probably not personal: I probably glanced at the subject line and the sender and mentally put it on the "later" pile instead of the "now" pile.
-That pile is, effectively, a black hole.
+Managing interruptions and my attention means I have to triage emails based on only two things: who sent them, and what they wrote in the subject line.
+If I didn't answer yours, it's probably not personal: I probably glanced at it when it arrived and mentally put it on the "later" pile instead of the "now" pile, and "later" can be a very long time indeed.

 If it was actually important that I read and respond to your email, and I couldn't tell that from the subject, what the hell is wrong with your writing?